 God's revelation has nothing whatever to do with

 Eerdmans Publishing Co., Grand Rapids, MI, p.
 69.

-course, Ellul is referring to the traditional yet false and arbitrary
+course, Ellul is right because he is referring to the traditional yet false and arbitrary

 One of the issues, if not the key